barsanuphe/endive/SPEC.md

 ## Configuration

-- [ ] the library layout can be defined by a configuration file.
+- [ ] the library layout can be defined by a configuration file, optionnally using metadata, including: author, title, year of publication, language.
 - [ ] the configuration file allows defining author aliases.
 - [ ] a directory for retail epubs source and another for non-retail epubs can be defined in the configuration file.